jeanpierrenashef/Pharma-Vend-Project/README.md

 - The project leverages [Firebase](https://console.firebase.google.com/), a comprehensive app development platform by Google, known for its wide array of tools and services:
   - [Google Sign in](https://firebase.google.com/docs/auth/android/google-signin): Integrated for secure and quick user authentication using Google accounts.
   - [Firebase Cloud Messaging](https://firebase.google.com/docs/cloud-messaging): Used for dispatching notifications to enhance user interaction and app communication.
+- For secure and efficient payment processing, the application integrates [Stripe](https://stripe.com), a powerful online payment platform, enabling financial transactions within the app.

 - The IoT integration is powered by the [Arduino Platform](https://www.arduino.cc/), utilizing the [ESP32 microcontroller](https://www.espressif.com/en/products/socs/esp32) to control actuators for precise and reliable dispensing of products.